 This is especially true if you were needy during your relationship.
 If you want to have any hope of reattracting a dismissive-avoidant after being too needy, you need to read this.

-If you are in this situation, let me remind you: your ex-girlfriend is not special.
+If you are in this situation, let me also remind you: your ex-girlfriend is not special.

 That “perfect” girl you have in your head doesn’t exist.
 She’s not coming back.